Paaarth/interview-questions/README.md

 - **115. What is a curried function?**
   A curried function is a function that takes multiple arguments one at a time[^3][^5].
 - **116. What is a pure function?**
-  A pure function always returns the same output for the same input and has no side effects[^8].
+  A pure function always returns the same output for the same input and has no side effects
 - **117. What is a side effect?**
   A side effect is any application state change observable outside the called function.
 - **118. What is a closure?**